 Macromolecules: Definition, Types, Examples and Factor

-Edited By Irshad Anwar | Updated on Oct 03, 2024 03:36 PM IST
+Edited By Irshad Anwar | Updated on Nov 18, 2024 06:02 PM IST

 Macromolecules are large, complex molecules with great importance in living things.
 They include carbohydrates, proteins, lipids, and nucleic acids.
 Each has different key roles in the life of an organism.
-Understanding macromolecules is quite essential in fields such as biochemistry, molecular biology, and genetics.
+Understanding macromolecules is quite required in fields such as biochemistry, molecular biology, and genetics.

 Macromolecules are polymers and are composed of many smaller molecules known as monomers.
 In biology topics, such as biochemistry and molecular biology, these macromolecules play a crucial role in various cellular functions.
 The monomers are joined by covalent bonds forming a long chain.
-The properties of macromolecules are different from their monomeric subunits because their size and complex structures are gigantic.
+The properties of macromolecules are different from their monomeric subunits because their size and complex structures are huge.

-Classification Of Macromolecules
+Classification of Macromolecules

 There are four major classes of macromolecules.
 These are: